OAGi/Score/docs/user_guide/index.rst

          the top to find the desired developer and check the checkbox in front of it.

-      5. Click the “Transfer” button.
+      5. Click the "Transfer" button.

    2. Transfer ownership of a CC individually:

-      1. On the “Core Component” page, when a CC is in the WIP state and is owned by the current developer, there is a double-arrow icon next to the username of the owner.
+      1. On the "Core Component" page, when a CC is in the WIP state and is owned by the current developer, there is a double-arrow icon next to the username of the owner.